Olivia Sekany: Abuse investigation

-University of Washington, 2020–2022
+Washington Huskies

 After graduating from Cal early in order to leave the influence of McGuire, Sekany attended the University of Washington as a graduate-transfer redshirt junior and played for the Washington Huskies women's soccer team.
 The Huskies advanced to the 2020 NCAA Division I women's soccer tournament round of 16, which included Sekany making two saves and scoring a goal in a penalty shoot-out against Saint Louis.
 Sekany finished the season with a program-best 0.62 goals-against average, breaking a record previously held by Hope Solo.
 In her career with the Huskies, she played 4,826 minutes in 54 appearances, saving 152 shots on target (71.4%) and allowing 1.14 goals per match with 13 shutouts.

 Club career

 Sekany registered for the 2023 NWSL Draft but was not selected.
 NWSL club Racing Louisville FC invited her to preseason camp in January 2023.

-Racing Louisville FC, 2023–

 On March 31, 2023, Sekany signed a one-year contract with Racing Louisville.

-Loan to Brisbane Roar, 2024–2025

 In October 2024, Sekany was loaned to Australian A-League Women club Brisbane Roar for the 2024–25 A-League Women season.
-Her loan ended in March 2025 and she was recalled to parent club Racing Louisville after keeping six clean sheets and making 47 saves for Brisbane Roar.
+Her loan ended in March 2025, and she was recalled to parent club Racing Louisville after keeping six clean sheets and making 47 saves for Brisbane Roar.
+Sekany spent the remainder of 2025 away from the field as she recuperated from a knee injury.

+On January 20, 2026, Racing Louisville announced the re-signing of Sekany on a six-month contract through July 2026.
+She did not make a competitive appearance in her three years with Racing.